arielf/weight-loss/README.md

 The 3rd accelerator was understanding the concepts of [Glycemic index](https://en.wikipedia.org/wiki/Glycemic_index) and [Glycemic Load](https://en.wikipedia.org/wiki/Glycemic_load), and shifting whatever I chose to eat towards lower Glycemic loads.

-I now feel pretty confident that I can go all the way back to my original weight when I first landed on US soil.
+I now believe that I can go all the way back to my original weight when I first landed on US soil.

-At the present rate, it should take not more than 2 years to completely reverse the damage of the past 20 years.
+If I can keep the present rate, it should take 1-2 years to completely reverse the damage of the past 20 years.

 It is important to stress that I also feel much better the more weight I lose.
 As a welcome side-effect, all the bordeline-high levels in my blood tests, have moved significantly towards normal averages during the same period when I lost weight.

+### What was my data and clear improvement in health saying?

-Beware of doctors [who push statins](https://www.google.com/search?q=the+truth+about+statins) instead of suggesting a better diet.
-Doubt anyone who tells you you need to reduce fat.
-Run away if they tell you "high cholesterol" is dangerous.
+Looking at my data, and reading more, convinced me that I should beware of doctors [who push statins](https://www.google.com/search?q=the+truth+about+statins) instead of suggesting a better diet.
+I started doubting anyone who told me I need to reduce fat.
+I run away if anyone now tells me "high cholesterol" is dangerous.

 My data has taught me that the body is an amazing machine.
 It is extremely adaptive.
 Cholesterol is an essential building block for many essential by-products.
 The liver produces as much cholesterol as it needs.
 It is not our ***high fat consumption***, it is the ***storage of fat process*** that makes us unhealthy.
 An enzyme called Lipase breaks-up fat.
 To raise the levels of Lipase so our body fat gets converted to energy, we need to give the body fat as an alternative to carbohydrates.
 When the body has depleted both the blood sugar and the glycogen (hydrated sugar) buffer in the liver, it has no other choice but to adapt and compensate.
 The source of energy (ATP synthesis) is switched from carbs to fats by producing more fat-breaking agents.